KolliRamu123/student-management-system/documentation/ReadMe.md

 ![alt text](image-4.png)
 12.Now drop down and select the squash and merge.
 ![alt text](image-5.png)
-13. Now we have successfully merge the changes to the main branch
+13.Now we have successfully merge the changes to the main branch

 ## Nareshs Work